 “I started out as an instructional aide for the Byron School District shortly after I graduated high school, first as an after-school tutor and summer school assistant, and later as a specially-trained instructional aide for children with autism, working with students both one-on-one in their homes and in a kindergarten class.
 I held this position until I graduated from Cal State Hayward (now East Bay) with a BA in Liberal Studies and an emphasis on Early Childhood Education, leaving only when the demands of coursework and student teaching for my Multiple Subjects Teaching Credential made it impossible to continue.
 A few weeks into my second student teaching placement I was offered a teaching position at Highlands Elementary in Pittsburg, Califorinia, where I went on to teach third grade for eight years—meanwhile obtaining an MA in Teaching Leadership—before switching gears in 2011 to become a full-time mom.

-“Moving from the Bay Area to Westport, I’ve spent much of the last seven years as a mom and farm hand, but returned to working with children about two years ago as an instructor with Music Together, and in the After School Enrichment Program at Community Center of Mendocino.
-Working with children with children from infancy to adolescence, I’ve enjoyed drawing on my own love for learning and the world around us to impart that same love to children.
+“Moving from the Bay Area to Westport, I spent much of the next seven years as a mom and farm hand, but returned to working with children in 2016 as an instructor with Music Together, and later in the After School Enrichment Program at Community Center of Mendocino.
+Working with children from infancy to adolescence, I’ve enjoyed drawing on my own love for learning and the world around us to impart that same love to children.

 “Now I get to bring that love to Caspar Creek, and I’m very excited.
 I’m excited to return to the classroom, but more so to be doing it in such a beautiful, nurturing environment while expanding my teaching to include Waldorf methods.”